parhelia512/FinalEngine/CodeReview.md

 - [ ] There are no warnings present in the project.
 - [ ] There are no errors present in the project.
-- [ ] There are no warnings that have been supressed.
+- [ ] There are no warnings that have been suppressed.
 - [ ] The entire solution can build and run locally on your machine.
 - [ ] The code works.

 ### Logging and Debugging

 - [ ] Logging, where applicable is used to display contextual information during runtime.
-- [ ] All debuging code is absent, where applicable see if an issue should be filed, instead.
+- [ ] All debugging code is absent, where applicable see if an issue should be filed, instead.
 - [ ] No Console.WriteLine or similar exists.

 ### Working and Extensibility

 - [ ] All class, variable, property and method modifiers are provided with the smallest scope possible.
 - [ ] There is no dead code (code that cannot be accessed during runtime, *don't* just rely on VS).
-- [ ] Code is not repeated on duplicated (use loops instead of repitition!).
+- [ ] Code is not repeated on duplicated (use loops instead of repetition!).
 - [ ] The ideal data structures are used where appropriate (i.e; `Stack` is used instead of `List`) where applicable.
-- [ ] Interfaces or abstract classes are passed as parameters to classes and methods instead of concrete implenentations.
+- [ ] Interfaces or abstract classes are passed as parameters to classes and methods instead of concrete implementations.

 ### Readability